 102-3.1 Beginning Date of Contractor’s Responsibility: Maintain traffic starting the day work begins on the project or on the first day Contract Time is charged, whichever is earlier.

 102-3.2 Worksite Traffic Supervisor: Provide a Worksite Traffic Supervisor who is responsible for initiating, installing, and maintaining all temporary traffic control devices as described in this Section and the Contract Documents.
-Provide all equipment and materials needed to set up, take down, maintain traffic control, and handle traffic-related situations.
+Provide all equipment and materials needed to set up, take down, and maintain temporary traffic control, and handle traffic-related situations.
 Use approved alternate Worksite Traffic Supervisors when necessary.

 The Worksite Traffic Supervisor must meet the personnel qualifications specified in Section 105.